Skip to content

 • Internal conflict

-36) Which symbolic element is LEAST associated with the character of John Savage?
+35. Which symbolic element has the LEAST association with the character of John Savage?

 • A volume of Shakespeare